Indicator Level

 How to Collect and Analyse the Required Data

-Determine the indicator's value by conducting individual interviews with a representative sample of women aged 15 - 49 years:
+Determine the indicator's value through individual interviews with a representative sample of women aged 15–49 years, including pregnant women.
+Record pregnancy status.
+The steps below describe the open-recall method:

-7) To calculate the indicator's value, divide the number of women who consumed food from at least 5 food groups by the total number of interviewed women.
-Multiply the result by 100 to convert it to a percentage.
+6) To calculate the indicator's value, divide the number of women aged 15–49 years who consumed foods or beverages from at least 5 of the 10 defined food groups by the total number of women aged 15–49 years surveyed.
+Multiply the result by 100.

 Disaggregate by